-Pathophysiologic basis of the foamy oesophagus is uncertain.
+Pathophysiologic basis of the foamy esophagus is uncertain.
 Stasis is a predisposing factor.
-Foam is produced directly by the fungal organisms that colonize the oesophagus due to the production of carbon dioxide via oxidative respiration.
+Foam is produced directly by the fungal organisms that colonize the esophagus due to the production of carbon dioxide via oxidative respiration.

 - multiple plaques

 - shaggy esophagus: when plaques and pseudomembranes coalesce

 - double barrel esophagus